2022 Plymouth City Council election

 The 2022 Plymouth City Council election took place on 5 May 2022 to elect members of Plymouth City Council in England.
 It coincided with local elections across the United Kingdom.
 The Conservative Party made gains in the previous election in 2021, resulting in the council entering no overall control with no party holding a majority of seats.
 Immediately following the results of the 2022 election, the council remained in no overall control.
 Labour and the Conservatives gained seats from independent councillors who had left their parties and exchanged seats with each other.
 The election saw the elections of the city's first Green Party councillor, Ian Poyser, and first trans councillor, Dylan Tippetts of the Labour Party.

 Shortly after the election, five councillors who had resigned from the Conservative group under the previous council leader Nick Kelly returned to their party, giving the Conservatives an overall majority.
-The independent councillor George Wheeler, who had originally been elected as a Labour councllor, joined the Green Party.
+The independent councillor George Wheeler, who had originally been elected as a Labour councillor, joined the Green Party.